 2. Spare a Watt

 Naturally, when you use less energy, you have less to pay.
 How can you conserve energy?
 Lose the idle current running in your unused yet plugged devices.
 So, unplug and not just switch off your equipment when not in use.
 Unplug your gadgets after charging, unplug the water cooler at night, turn off your water-heating tank after shower, avoid placing your computer in sleep or standby mode, schedule the timer of your AC, and utilize natural light.
 Want an effortless option?
 Use a power strip for an all in one instant unplugging.

 In case you want to go an extra mile and you are itching to refurbish your condo unit, I suggest upgrading into energy-efficient appliances to conserve energy.
 So replace your bulbs with LED lights and your regular AC with an inverter air conditioning system.
 Moreover, purchase appliances with high energy-efficiency ratings.
 Appliance manufacturers, especially of refrigerators and ACs, are required by the Philippine government to declare their Energy Efficiency Factor (EEF) in yellow stickers to help the consumers in their purchasing decision.
 The higher the EEF rating, the less electricity you use, the more you save in bills.

-Track with the App.
 Did you know that you can track your electricity usage?
-Meralco (Manila Electric Company) has a free mobile application that lets you keep track the operating costs of each appliance and calculate your total household consumption.
+Meralco (Manila Electric Company) has a free mobile application that lets you keep track of the operating costs of each appliance and calculate your total household consumption.
 Tracking your energy use will help you manage your utility budget and avoid surprises at the end of the month.